 In 1768, he was listed among the subscribers at St. Peter's Anglican church.
 At that time, one person was in his family.

-In 1767, his name was included on the roster of an Albany militia company.
-We seek information on his activities during the 1770s.
+In May 1767, he had been identified as a private in an Albany militia company.
+About fifty at the outbreak of hostilities in 1775, we seek information on his activities during the 1770s.
 After the War for Independence, he was accorded a land bounty right in conjunction with the regiment that was drawn from the city of Albany.

 In November 1771, he married "Santje Wendels" (Frances Wendell) at the Dutch church in Albany.
 At that time, both partners were identified as "of this city."
 In that year, he was counted among the members at St. Peter's.
 During those years, he witnessed a number of christenings with several Albany women.
 Until 1790, a number of baptisms with Peter Brooks as the father were recorded in St. Peter's and at the Dutch church.
 His son and namesake was born in 1780 and lived and worked in Albany for many years.